- About Us

 Article 2: Language

-2.1 English and French are the official languages of the CGA and may be used in all meetings and communications with the CGA.
+2.1 English and French are the official languages of the Centre and may be used in all meetings and communications with the Centre.

-2.2 The CGA will communicate with members and organizations in the language of their choice.
+2.2 The Centre will communicate with members and organizations in the language of their choice.

 2.3 Notices, publications, job postings and other official documents will be issued in both official languages.

-2.4 Upon request from a member or organization for translation into another language, the CGA will do its best to accommodate this request.
+2.4 Upon request from a member or organization for translation into another language, the Centre will do its best to accommodate this request.

 Article 3: Mandate

-The CGA is an independent, student-funded, Concordia University organization, mandated to promote gender equality and empowerment particularly as it relates to marginalized communities.
-This mandate is achieved through on-going programming, campaigns, resources, services, and advocacy.
+The Centre is an independent, student-funded, Concordia University organization, mandated to promote gender equality and empowerment particularly as it relates to marginalized communities.
+This mandate is achieved through on-going programming, campaigns, resources, services, advocacy and a commitment to accessibility.

 Bylaw 1: Membership